COMMUNITY SCIENCE

 Maybe you want to gain hands-on experience with non-invasive research practices or new technologies.
 Perhaps you want to help with wildlife conservation from your computer.
 Or maybe you just want motivation to get out in nature once a month!
 Whatever your reason, we have a community science opportunity for you!
 Join us!

 Woodland Park Zoo’s Living Northwest conservation program prioritizes participatory, inclusive opportunities so that everyone can take an active role in Pacific Northwest wildlife monitoring and conservation.
+See below for more details on our Community Science strategy.
 If you need an accommodation to fully participate in any of these programs, please contact us at monitoring@zoo.org to discuss possibilities.

 Amphibian Monitoring